ayushagarwal138/foodly/README.md

 ### Customer
 - Browse restaurants and menus
+- See real-time availability status of menu items
+- View quantity available for items (when enabled by restaurant)
 - Add items to cart and place orders
 - Track order status in real time
 - Chat with restaurant support